-Freezer meals saved my sanity and my budget.
-No joke!
+Freezer meals save my sanity and my budget!
 Feeding a large family on a small budget can be a challenge.
 In fact, it can be almost as challenging as finding delicious, nutritious cheap dinner ideas that your kids will actually eat!
 Since I don’t have a lot of time to cook, I’m always looking for cheap dinner ideas that are easy to make.

 Freezer meals are a lifesaver for our family.
 These easy make ahead meals help me save money and feed my family better!
 I can spend a single afternoon in a kitchen and prepare thirty dinners for my family.
 It saves me time and money all month long!

-I was recently told that a household our size (7 people) spends, on average, $900 per month on food.
-Who can afford $900 per month for food?!
+I was recently told that a household our size (7 people) spends, on average, well over $1200 per month on food.
+Who can afford $1200 per month for food?!
 That’s insane!

 I have tried dozens and dozens of freezer meals, so this list might grow over time.
 However, we’ll start out with five of my family’s absolute favorites.